sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter2_1.md

 ### **Mac**

 > [!NOTE]
-> These shortcuts might override with your OS shortcuts, so it's wise to disable these before you continue with the next exercises.
+> These shortcuts might conflict with your OS shortcuts, so it's wise to disable these before you continue with the next exercises.

 In `Chapter2.java`, put your cursor at the beginning of the method `theQuickBrownFoxJumpedOverTheLazyCamel`.